2012saru/LOVE-JewelBase/README.md

-# How to make tile crush type game
+# How to make tile-based puzzle game using LOVE 2D game framework

-This is a base code.
+This project demonstrates, how to place tiles, select 3 same color tiles, remove them, and finally move down tiles above.

-Select 3 same color tiles, remove, move down tiles above.
+If possible please leave a comment when reusing the code from here.

 ![Alt Text](https://github.com/2012saru/LOVE-JewelBase/blob/master/snapshot.gif)